Sweden

 EOSC Steering Board representatives

-The National Library has an equivalent assignment from the Government on open access to scholarly publications and has developed the national guidelines on open science published in 2024.
+The Swedish National Library is tasked by the Swedish government to coordinate, monitor and promote collaboration on open access to scholarly publications.
+Within that task they developed the national guidelines on open science published in 2024.

 National Events